Dennis Snower: Life and career

-Work for the G20 and G7

-During the German G20 Presidency 2017 Dennis J. Snower, together with Dirk Messner from the German Development Institute (DIE), were mandated to lead the Think 20 (T20), a consortium of think tanks from the G20 countries with the aim of supporting G20 decision-makers with research-based recommendations for action.
-Unlike other G20 engagement groups, such as Women 20 (W20), Business 20 (B20) or Youth 20 (Y20), the T20 does not represent an interest group, but rather gives policy advice in the global public interest.

-From this commitment, Snower founded the Global Solutions Initiative, of which he is president today, and which offers policy advice, particularly the G20 and the G7.
-Following the German G20 Presidency, the Initiative has held an annual summit in Berlin, Germany that occurs in the middle of the G20 calendar: The Global Solutions Summit aims to connect representatives of governments, international organizations and business as well as global civil society to discuss solutions to urgent global problems, while making a case for multilateralism and international cooperation.
-As part of the Global Solutions Initiative, Snower founded the "Council for Global Problem-Solving" (CGP), which aims to develop policy proposals for the G20 and associated international organizations and serves as a catalyst for research-based global problem-solving.

 Research in labor economics

 The insider-outsider theory of employment and unemployment, created by Dennis Snower in conjunction with Assar Lindbeck, explains employment and unemployment in terms of a conflict of interest between insiders and outsiders in the labor market.

 Insiders are employees whose positions are protected by labor turnover costs (such as costs of hiring, training, and firing, or costs arising when insiders cooperate with each other but not with outsiders).
 Outsiders enjoy no such protection.
 The insider-outsider theory has spawned a large literature on unemployment dynamics, dual labor markets, employment policy, macroeconomic policy, social inequality, and political economy.

 The chain reaction theory of unemployment, conceived by Snower together with Marika Karanassou and Hector Sala, views movements in unemployment as the outcome of the interplay between labor market shocks and a network of lagged adjustment processes.
 This theory indicates that cyclical and structural unemployment are interdependent.
 This implies that the lagged adjustment processes – for example, current employment depends on past employment on account of labor market adjustment costs – are shape both for the fluctuations in unemployment and the long-run unemployment rate.

-The theory on the reorganization of work towards multi-tasking, created by Dennis Snower in conjunction with Assar Lindbeck, identifies driving forces underlying the shift from “Tayloristic” organizations (characterized by specialization by tasks) to “holistic” organizations (featuring job rotation, integration of tasks and learning across tasks).
+The theory on the reorganization of work towards multi-tasking, created by Dennis Snower in conjunction with Assar Lindbeck, identifies driving forces underlying the shift from "Tayloristic" organizations (characterized by specialization by tasks) to "holistic" organizations (featuring job rotation, integration of tasks and learning across tasks).
 It was one of the first contributions analyzing the fundamental changes in the world of work arising from the digital revolution and was a precursor of the large literature on the polarization of work.